 Valer's work is segmented into five profiles: all employees, future employees, operational technicians, specialists and leaders.
 For each, we offer journeys that go beyond the classroom, promoting the practical application of knowledge and preparing the workforce for present and future challenges.

 At Vale, we are evolving the way we develop people.
-We want to offer quality technical training and promote social development to transform realities in the communities where we operate.
+We aim to offer high-quality technical training and promote social development to transform the realities of the communities where we operate.

-In this journey of evolution, the MICT (Integrated Technical Training Model) and the gateway programs have been consolidated as strategic pillars for the technical and behavioral development of our professionals.
+On this journey of evolution, the Integrated Technical Operational Journeys and Entry Programs have been consolidating as strategic pillars for the technical and behavioral development of our professionals.

-The MICT, through its integrated tracks, promotes robust training aligned with the real needs of the business, covering everything from technical and safety content to behavioral skills.
-The initiative aims not only to reduce accidents, but also to help Vale achieve excellence in safety and operational performance throughout the company.
+The integrated journeys promote robust training aligned with real business needs, covering everything from technical and safety content to behavioral competencies.
+They are structured into Qualification for the Role and Qualification for Practice, also including the revalidation of initial training.
+The initiative aims not only to reduce accidents but also to help Vale achieve excellence in safety and operational performance across the company.

-The model unifies the learning processes aimed at the technical-operational public, and its main objectives include: improving management and filling learning gaps, establishing a unified vision of technical training and ensuring that employees act safely.
+The integrated journeys unify learning processes aimed at the technical-operational workforce, with key objectives that include: improving management and closing learning gaps, establishing a unified vision of technical training, and ensuring that employees perform their roles safely.

-To implement the MICT across the entire technical-operational public, a prioritization strategy was defined based on safety events, covering the following job groups: Mechanics, Operators, Vulcanizers, Electricians and Welders and, over the last three years, around 15,000 employees have been through the MICT, with over one hundred thousand taking part, which corresponds to an average of approximately 7 disciplines per employee.
+To implement this across the entire technical-operational workforce, a prioritization strategy was defined based on safety events, covering the following job groups: Mechanics, Operators, Vulcanizers, Electricians, and Welders.
+Over the past three years, around 15,000 employees have participated, totaling more than 100,000 training instances—an average of approximately seven courses per employee.

-In addition to the MICT, the main entry programs at Vale are the Professional Training Program (PFP) and the Young Apprentice Program (PJA).
-Both aim to offer professional apprenticeship opportunities for young people in the locations where the company operates, contributing to personal growth, the formation of Vale's pipeline and qualified insertion into the job market.
+Engineering Trainee programs, undergraduate and technical internships, and entry programs—namely the Professional Training Program (PFP) and the Young Apprentice Program (PJA)—also stand out as Vale’s main entry pathways.
+Their objective is to offer professional learning opportunities for young people in the regions where the company operates, contributing to personal growth, strengthening Vale’s talent pipeline, and enabling qualified entry into the job market.

-The purpose of the PFP is to train technical talent for operational positions, contributing directly to the sustainability of operations and strengthening the culture of safety and excellence.
-Its main objectives include: Developing skilled labor, promoting social inclusion and diversity, and strengthening the company's reputation in the communities, generating real opportunities for employment, income and professional development.
+The PFP aims to develop technical talent for operational roles, directly contributing to the sustainability of operations and strengthening a culture of safety and excellence.
+Its main objectives include: developing skilled labor, promoting social inclusion and diversity, and strengthening the company’s reputation within communities by generating real opportunities for employment, income, and professional development.

-The Young Apprentice Program (PJA) acts as a strategic front for the productive inclusion of young people, with a social and transformative impact.
-Developed in partnership with city halls, educational institutions and social organizations, the program reinforces the commitment to equity and sustainable development, through initiatives such as prioritizing vacancies for women and young people in vulnerable situations.
+The Young Apprentice Program (PJA), in turn, acts as a strategic front for the productive inclusion of young people, with meaningful social and transformative impact.
+Developed in partnership with local governments, educational institutions, and social organizations, the program reinforces a commitment to equity and sustainable development through initiatives such as prioritizing opportunities for women and youth in vulnerable situations.

-In the last three years, more than 5,000 young people have taken part in the gateway programs, significantly expanding Vale's social impact in local communities, with a focus on diversity and employability.
+Over the past three years, more than 5,000 young people have participated in these entry programs, significantly expanding Vale’s social impact in local communities, with a strong focus on diversity and employability.

 Leadership is a central vector of Vale's cultural transformation.
 That's why we invest in the continuous development of leaders capable of driving results with consistency, example and innovation - reinforcing the VPS principles of excellence and continuous improvement.